mantisbt-plugins/adLogin/README.md

 As of version 1.2.x this function offers less functionality than before.
 This fuction is available in core\authentication_api.php In order to overcome this, one needs to add 3 lines at the end of this function:
-# set the cookies
 	- $p_perm_login=false;
 	- auth_set_cookies( $t_user_id, $p_perm_login );
 	- auth_set_tokens( $t_user_id );

 Add these just before the comment line stating:
-# ok, we're good to login now
+ - # ok, we're good to login now

 In addition, one can uncomment the line:
 	# user_increment_login_count( $t_user_id );